-Some women with PMDD spend half of their lives suffering from this disorder, continually dealing with this level of impairment on a monthly basis.
-Premenstrual dysphoric disorder is biologically different than major depression, but there is a subset of women who experience both PMDD and depression.
+Some people with PMDD spend half of their lives suffering from this disorder, continually dealing with this level of impairment on a monthly basis.
+Premenstrual dysphoric disorder is biologically different than major depression, but there is a subset of people who experience both PMDD and depression.

 One of the major distinctions between PMDD and depression concerns the individual’s biological response to stress, as well as pain sensitivity and pain mechanisms.

-Women with chronic major depression have a heightened biological response to stress, which causes them to release more stress hormones, including cortisol.
-In contrast, women with premenstrual dysphoric disorder react conversely, with blunted stress responses.
+People with chronic major depression have a heightened biological response to stress, which causes them to release more stress hormones, including cortisol.
+In contrast, people with premenstrual dysphoric disorder react conversely, with blunted stress responses.

-There are also notable differences between women with PMDD who have experienced depression, and those who had PMDD but had never been depressed.
+There are also notable differences between people with PMDD who have experienced depression and those who have PMDD but have never been depressed.

-Women with PMDD and prior depression had lower cortisol levels and a greater sensitivity to pain than women with prior depression, but no history of premenstrual dysphoric disorder.
-These differences did not exist between PMDD and non-PMDD women who had no history of depression.
+People with PMDD and prior depression have lower cortisol levels and a greater sensitivity to pain than people with prior depression, but no history of premenstrual dysphoric disorder.
+These differences do not exist between PMDD and non-PMDD people who have no history of depression.